Averaging of strong magnetic nonlinear Schr\"odinger equations in the energy space: Introduction

 for solution to (\ref{ep}) and

 for solution to (\ref{lmt}).
 We also use Strichartz's estimates for $\{ e^{it\cH/\ep^2} \}_{t \in \R}$ and $ \{e^{it\cH_z} \}_{t \in \R}$.
-As a result, in addition to the original purpose, we prove a scattering result in the case of nonic nonlinear power of (\ref{lmt}), under a scaling-invariant small-energy condition, which indicates energy-criticality of the nonic case.
+As a result, in addition to our original goal, we prove a scattering result for the nonic nonlinear power of (\ref{lmt}), under a scaling-invariant small-energy condition, which indicates energy-criticality of the nonic case.